 2018 Fall Meeting Media Center

 Welcome to the 2018 Fall Meeting Media Center!
 Visit this site before and during the meeting to find information specific to members of the media.
-Scroll down for information about press registration, housing, the scientific program, the press room, press conferences and more.
+Scroll down for information about press registration, housing, the scientific program, the press room, press conferences, online resources and more.

 For any questions, email firstname.lastname@example.org.

-Online press registration for Fall Meeting is now open.
+Online press registration for Fall Meeting is now open and will remain open throughout the meeting.
 We encourage all press registrants to register online.
 For press registration eligibility requirements, please visit the Press Registration Eligibility Requirements page.

 Press registrants receive, at no charge, a badge that provides access to all scientific sessions, the press room, and the press conference room.
 Some events and activities, including but not limited to invitation-only events and communications workshops, are not open to press badge holders.
 See the Who’s Coming list for an up-to-date list of approved press.